microsoft/LightGBM/docs/FAQ.md

 - **Question 4**: When using LightGBM GPU, I cannot reproduce results over several runs.

-- **Solution 4**: It is a normal issue, there is nothing we/you can do about.
-For reproducible results, please use CPU version.
+- **Solution 4**: It is a normal issue, there is nothing we/you can do about, you may try to use `gpu_use_dp = true` for reproducibility.
+You may also use CPU version.

 ---